 Skin allergy types

-There are three common types of skin allergies3 and each one has slightly different symptoms or triggers.
+There are three common types of skin allergies and each one has slightly different symptoms or triggers.

 Hives (Urticaria)

-Hives, or urticaria, are raised, itchy red welts or bumps that appear on the skin2.
-They’re often triggered by2:
+Hives, or urticaria, are raised, itchy red welts or bumps that appear on the skin.
+They’re often triggered by:

 Hives are usually split into two types.